 Can I work with my therapist if they aren’t in your office?

 Yes!
-Our office allows you to work with outside providers, but still see Dr. Burrow or Ms. DeRaad at our facility.
+Our office allows you to work with outside providers.
 We want to provide the best quality care for our clients.
 We may ask you to sign a Release of Information (ROI) to coordinate care, if necessary.

 Do I need a referral to see a provider in your office?